alx1417/angular-components/README.md

 Run `npm start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+## Build components lib

+Run `npm run build-lib` to build the components library on `dist/components-lib`.

+// TODO: Publish this lib to npm repository.

-## Build
+## Build playground

-Run `npm run build` to build the project in production mode.
+Run `npm run build` to build the project in production mode, this instruction also compile the components library.

 Run `npm run build-dev` to build the project in development mode.

-The build artifacts will be stored in the `dist/` directory.
+The build artifacts will be stored in the `dist/components-playground` directory.

-Run `npm run serve-dist` to serve the compiled source of `dist/` folder.
+Run `npm run serve-dist` to serve the compiled source of `dist/components-playground` folder.

 ## Lint